 Congratulations!
 You’re graduating soon and will be searching for your first job out of college.
 It’s an exciting time in your life.
 However, if you’re like the majority of college students, you’re also graduating with student loan debt.
-Now is a good time to make sure you’ve got a plan for knowing how to manage your student loans after you graduate.
+Now is a good time to make sure you’ve got a plan to manage your student loans after you graduate.

 Here are some easy steps you can take to set yourself up to successfully manage your student loans.